walidzakaria/ProfitabilityTool/README.md

 - **Deficit:** Deficit bookings are those that don't fulfil one or more of the ```matching parameters```.

 #### Those are the matching parameters:
-- **No negative margin:** Sales price is highter than the purchase price.
+- **No negative margin:** Sales price is higher than the purchase price.
-- **No excessive margin:** The difference between the sales price and purchase price is within the range of the respecitve margin range.
+- **No excessive margin:** The difference between the sales price and purchase price is within the range of the respective  margin range.
 - **No mismatch:** The difference between the DMC sales price and the tour operator cost price is within the range of the respective margin range.

 ### Filtering the Bookings:
 You can select the desired bookings category by selecting the following:
 1. Select the target destination.
-2. Select trave date from/to.
+2. Select travel date from/to.
 3. Click on the respective category button (Junk, Canceled, Matching, Deficit).
 Then the bookings show up in ```Profitability Tool``` grid.
-You can set further advanced filterations using the grid powerful interactive filteration options.
+You can set further advanced filtrations using the grid powerful interactive filtration options.
 The grid has the below options:
 - **Find:** You can search for any part in any column by pressing ```CTRL + F```.
 - **Filter:** You can add a filter to any column by hovering over the column header, the filter symbol will appear, click on it, and set the desired filter criteria.
 - **Grouping:** You can group the rows against any desired column(s), and on multiple levels.
 This can be done by selecting the header of the desired column, then *drag & drop* it into the upper part of the grid *(group panel)*.
 - **Sorting:** You can sort the rows by clicking on the desired column header.
 You can sort from *Ascending* to *Descending* or vice versa by repeating the mouse click.
 - **Rearranging Columns:** Drag the column headers into the desired order.
 - **Show/Hide Columns:** You can hide any column by dragging its header away from the grid.
-To show it again, righ-click on any column header, and select ```Column Chooser``` a window will appear with all the hidden columns, double-click in the desired column you want to show.
+To show it again, right-click on any column header, and select ```Column Chooser``` a window will appear with all the hidden columns, double-click in the desired column you want to show.

 ### Changing Booking(s) Status
-After showing the desired category, and appling the needed filterations, you can change the booking(s) status by:
+After showing the desired category, and applying the needed filtrations, you can change the booking(s) status by:
 - Double-Click on the selected booking if a single selection.
 - Pressing ```Enter``` key if bulk selection.
 ![Disputes](https://github.com/walidzakaria/ProfitabilityTool/blob/master/Screenshots/Booking_Disputes.png "Disputes")

 Then the comments/disputes window shows.
-In this windows, you can see the older disputes and comments thread, and you can also create a new comment by following the below steps:
+In this window, you can see the older disputes and comments thread, and you can also create a new comment by following the below steps:
 1. Click on button ```New Comment```.
 2. Change the desired status.
 3. Insert your comment.     *(the smart tool can also detect if you type any calculation and inputs its result into the calculation field)*